 A4:

-Joshua Talib: The study is focus on the influences of difference plateaus, and what they want to do is have a look at the influence of different highland regions.
+Joshua Talib: The study is focus on the influences of difference plateaus, highland regions have an influence on the atmosphere because they’re much higher and therefore they lead to sort of these crossway trains, and what they want to do is have a look at the influence of different highland regions.
 So, if we focus on a study over different plateaus like Siberia, it may influence the generation of west Africa wave train.

 Yongkang: There are some researches, which focus on the plateaus influence on upstream (West Africa).
 The effect in West Africa is not that significant, but it still has influence.